yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Azure Cloud Shell with URL and PowerShell mode highlighted.](images/dr-cloudshell.png "Azure Cloud Shell")

-2. Update the **-Location** parameter in each of the commands below to be a different location than **contoso.centralus**.
+2. Update the **-Location** parameter in each of the commands below to be a different location than **contoso.westus2**.
 Execute the commands.
 These commands will create the DR resource group and deploy the DR resources.
 If you have multiple subscriptions, ensure you create the resources in the correct subscription using

     ```PowerShell